Coast Forest Sector Revitalization

 - Private managed forest land news release, May 28, 2019

-A Coast Forest Sector Revitalization Information Booklet entitled Rebuilding B.C.’s Coast Forest Sector: Keeping the Wealth in B.C. was developed by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development to provide more information about this important initiative.
+A Coast Forest Sector Revitalization Information Booklet entitled Rebuilding B.C.’s Coast Forest Sector: Keeping the Wealth in B.C. was developed by the Ministry of Forests to provide more information about this important initiative.

 The Coast Forest Sector Revitalization Initiative has five main goals that will be achieved through a series of legislative, regulatory and policy changes that will be implemented throughout 2019-20: